Harrison Bader Preview, Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.38 team ERA ranks 18th across all MLB pitching staffs.
+- The Red Sox have a 4.36 team ERA that ranks 18th among all league pitching staffs.

-- Red Sox pitchers combine to rank 25th in baseball in home runs given up (158 total, 1.3 per game).
+- Red Sox pitchers combine to rank 25th in baseball in home runs surrendered (159 total, 1.3 per game).

-- The right-hander's most recent time out was on Saturday against the Detroit Tigers, when he tossed 4 2/3 innings, surrendering four earned runs while giving up nine hits.
+- In his last time out on Sunday against the Detroit Tigers, the righty went 4 2/3 innings, allowing two earned runs while surrendering three hits.

-- In 20 games this season, the 24-year-old has amassed an ERA of 3.81, with 7.6 strikeouts per nine innings.
-Opponents are hitting .257 against him.
+- The 27-year-old has amassed a 3.70 ERA and 8.9 strikeouts per nine innings across 23 games this season, while allowing a batting average of .232 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.